Bioconductor/BBS/Doc/update-R-2015.md

     source("https://bioconductor.org/biocLite.R")

-If you are on a devel build machine, do this:
+If you are on a devel build machine (and not running R-devel), do this:

     useDevel()

 ## Windows

+In this section %DRIVELETTER% refers to the data drive (D: on moscato1, E: on moscato2;
+in cloud deployments probably everything will be on the C: drive).

+Install as the `biocbuild` user.

 ### Where to get R